microsoft/artifacts-credprovider/README.md

 #### How do I get better error logs from the cred provider?
 Run the nuget.exe/dotnet command with detailed verbosity to see more cred provider logs that may help debugging (`nuget.exe -verbosity detailed`, `dotnet --verbosity detailed`).

+#### How do I find out if my issue is a real 401?
+Run the credential provider directly with the following command: `C:\Users\<user>\.nuget\plugins\netfx\CredentialProvider.Microsoft\CredentialProvider.Microsoft.exe  -I -V Verbose -U "https://pkgs.dev.azure.com/{organization}/{project-if-feed-is-project-scoped}/_packaging/{feed}/nuget/v3/index.json"`.
+Check you have the right permissions from the [feed permissions](https://docs.microsoft.com/en-us/azure/devops/artifacts/feeds/feed-permissions?view=azure-devops).

+In an Azure DevOps Pipeline, verify you have set the right permissions for the pipeline by following the [docs](https://docs.microsoft.com/en-us/azure/devops/artifacts/feeds/feed-permissions?view=azure-devops#package-permissions-in-azure-pipelines).

 ## Contribute

 This project welcomes contributions and suggestions; see [CONTRIBUTING](CONTRIBUTING.md) for more information.